 - Oversee the planning and logistics of client-approved activities

 During the Event

 Corporate events can be hectic.
-There are a lot of moving parts, even if you’re not juggling multiple spaces, hundreds of guests, scheduling, speakers, and food/beverages while acting as a point of contact for vendors and managing technology and/or staff.
+There are many moving parts, including the potential of multiple spaces, hundreds of guests, multiple speakers, and food/beverages while acting as a point of contact for vendors and managing technology and/or staff.

 During an event, a corporate event planner will help you:

 - Ensure event vendors are on time

 - Coordinate and manage event staff

 - Ensure spaces are prepared

 - Oversee ongoing preparation of spaces and make changes

 - Act as your point of contact for event concerns